andrewculver/koudoku/README.md

     Plan.create(name: 'Personal', price: 10.00, stripe_id: '1')
     Plan.create(name: 'Team', price: 30.00, stripe_id: '2')
     Plan.create(name: 'Enterprise', price: 100.00, stripe_id: '3')

+### Configuring Stripe API Keys

+You can supply your publishable and secret API keys in `config/initializers/koudoku.rb`.
+However, by default it will use the `STRIPE_PUBLISHABLE_KEY` and `STRIPE_SECRET_KEY` shell environment variables.
+This encourages people to keep these API keys out of version control.
+You may want to rename these environment variables to be more application specific.

+In a bash shell, you can set them in `~/.bash_profile` like so:

+    export STRIPE_PUBLISHABLE_KEY=pk_0CJwDH9sdh98f79FDHDOjdiOxQob0
+    export STRIPE_SECRET_KEY=sk_0CJwFDIUshdfh97JDJOjZ5OIDjOCH

+(Reload your terminal for these settings to take effect.)

+On Heroku you accomplish this same effect with [Config Vars](https://devcenter.heroku.com/articles/config-vars):

+    heroku config:add STRIPE_PUBLISHABLE_KEY=pk_0CJwDH9sdh98f79FDHDOjdiOxQob0
+    heroku config:add STRIPE_SECRET_KEY=sk_0CJwFDIUshdfh97JDJOjZ5OIDjOCH

+## User-Facing Subscription Management

+Users can view available plans, select a plan, enter credit card details, review their subscription, change plans, and cancel at the following route:

+    koudoku_owner_subscriptions_path(@user)

+In these paths, `owner` refers to `User` by default, or whatever model has been configured to be the owner of the `Subscription` model.

+A number of views are provided by default.
+To customize the views, use the following generator:

+    rails g koudoku:views

+### Pricing Table

+Koudoku ships with a stock pricing table.
+By default it depends on Twitter Bootstrap, but also has some additional styles required.
+In order to import these styles, add the following to your `app/assets/stylesheets/application.css`:

+    *= require 'koudoku/pricing-table'

+Or, if you've replaced your `application.css` with an `application.scss` (like I always do):

+    @import "koudoku/pricing-table"

 ## Using Coupons

 While more robust coupon support is expected in the future, the simple way to use a coupon is to first create it: